Date First Published: 24th March 2023

 Modern and up-to-date web browsers and operating systems take preventative measures against these types of security risks.
 These types of security risks only exist due to poor security practices, such as delaying applying important security patches, which will leave users vulnerable to exploits that unknowingly download and install things on their computers without their permission.
 Even with these preventative measures, you should be wary of any site offering to download something that you haven't selected.
 Below is information on how it can be possible to get a virus just by visiting a website.

-There is still a small possibility of getting a virus just from visiting a website.
+Getting a virus just from visiting a website would require a vulnerability in a web browser or an operating system.
 Especially if you use an old or outdated web browser or operating system, your computer might be vulnerable to unauthorised downloads from other websites.
-This is accomplished through a vulnerability which unknowingly downloads and installs things on your computer without your permission and is known as a drive-by-download.
+This is accomplished through a vulnerability which unknowingly downloads things on your computer without your permission>.

 Your browser will not notify you about the drive-by-download in progress.
 The download bar will show nothing because these types of exploits are designed to download malicious files in a way that your browser won't be able to detect.
 A lot of people wonder how they can avoid running the file that has been downloaded on their system without their permission.
 Like the download, the file can also be run in a way that your operating system won't detect.
 It will sneakily download and run.
 Your antivirus might also not be able to detect and block the malicious file from running as cybercriminals try to find ways to get around detection mechanisms even if your antivirus is up to date.